Skip to main content

 If your code fails to run, check the error message to see if there was a role or permission error.

-If you need to run code unsupervised, that is without logging into your Google account, then you need a service account.
-It’s unlikely that you will need a service account for personal use.
+If you need to run code unsupervised (without logging into your Google account) then you need a service account.
+It is unlikely that you will need a service account for personal use.

 Contact the Data Engineering community on Slack to ask for a role, permission or service account.